 Do you need to verify digital vaccine records at your workplace or venue?
-Download the
+Download the SMART Health Care and across the globe.

-SMART Health Care Verifier app to your Android phone or iPhone to scan the secure QR codes used in digital vaccine cards in California and across the globe.
+Verifier app to your Android phone or iPhone to scan the secure QR codes used in digital vaccine cards in California